Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 264.  ### Question264
-What is the value of refactoring code?
+What is the value of Refactoring code?

 - [ ] To have all code in a single file for easy printing and code reviews.
 - [x] To improve readability and maintainability.